-- 10 How to get in touch if you have any questions or require further information please telephone the Council and ask for the Revenues Section on 01306 879293 - or write to the Revenues Section at: Mole Valley District Council, Pippbrook, Dorking, Surrey, RH4 1SJ - or call into the Council Offices at Pippbrook, Dorking, Surrey, open from 8.30am-5.00pm - or visit the HelpShop, Leatherhead Library, The Mansion Church Street, Leatherhead, Tuesday to Saturday.
-For HelpShop opening times, please call 01306 885001, visit the council's website or email council.tax@molevalley.gov.uk
+- 10. How to get in touch If you have any questions or require further information regarding Council Tax please: - telephone the Revenues Section on 01306 879293.
+(If you wish to discuss your account in detail you will require your Council Tax reference number for identification purposes.) - or write to the Revenues Section at:- Mole Valley District Council Pippbrook Dorking Surrey RH4 1SJ - or call into the Council Offices at Pippbrook, Dorking, Surrey, between the hours of 8.30 a.m. and 5.00 p.m. - or visit the Helpshop, Leatherhead Library, The Mansion, Church Street, Leatherhead, Tuesday to Saturday.
+For HelpShop opening times please call 01306 885001, visit the council's website or email council.tax@molevalley.gov.uk - 11.
 For details about the Environment Agency's levy for its flood defence functions see: www.molevalley.gov.uk/ctaxleaflets